TriumphLLC/Blend4Web/doc_src/logic_editor.rst

 Nodes are created by using standard Blender keyboard shortcut ``Shift+A``.

 The nodes themselves are logic blocks that are executed from the ``Entry Point`` node which has no inputs and only one output.
 All other nodes have both inputs and outputs, and can be inserted in any place of a logic tree.
 The exception is ``Page Redirect`` node, which can be inserted only to the end of the node tree.
-The nodes which have two outputs allow braching, thus the next leave is selected based on condition specified for such nodes.
+The nodes which have two outputs allow branching, thus the next leave is selected based on condition specified for such nodes.

-For implementing complicated logic there are numeric variables called registers.
-Each of 8 registers can store a single numeric value.
-The registers can be used for storing some scene state (e.g. this can be a counter of animation playbacks, character’s health points etc).
+For implementing complicated logic there are variables that can have either numeric or string values.
+The variables can be used for storing some scene state (e.g. this can be a counter of animation playbacks, character’s health points etc).

 Logic Editor usage example: